JoshuaStorm/meetable/README.md

 A lightweight, no-fuss meeting scheduler.
 Calendar importing saves you the work of cross referencing your calendar with everyone elses, or inputting it by hand.

+## April 27, 2017 (Josh)
+- Started adding gCal events to users calendars if they click a button (UI by Casey though).
+- Cleaned up some code and reviewed some PRs.
+Not much of my own code today.

 ## April 26, 2017 (Josh)
 - Finished up group meetings!
 - Cleaned up `findBusyTimes()` and made it consider our `finalizedMeetings` collection.